 Internet Of Things (IoT)

 The Internet of Things has affected quite a large number of industries in various ways.
 Technology consulting is no exception.
-There are over eight billion devices connected to the IoT in circulation, which has meant that firms may need to pay a significant amount of attention to it.
+Over eight billion devices are connected to the IoT in circulation, which has meant that firms may need to pay a significant amount of attention to it.

 However, it may not be about the devices themselves that they would want to focus on, but rather what can be done with these things.
-This is especially true when considering the information that the IoT can supply and what this data can be used for.
+This is especially true when considering the IoT’s information and what this data can be used for.

 Technology consulting firms can use this information to optimize campaigns, perform consultations, and much more.
 As such, the use of the Internet of Things in this way should become increasingly more prominent in the coming months and years.

 Over the past few months, there has been an analytics revolution in a variety of industries, with technology consulting being an area that’s been dramatically affected.
-While the Internet of Things has played a large role in this, there has been a variety of other factors that have affected this.
+While the Internet of Things has played a large role in this, there have been various other factors that have affected this.

 For example, advanced analytics software and Big Data have both made a large impression on the industry.
 This shows no sign of slowing down anytime soon, as the analytics that these can provide can translate into additional services and better optimization.